Glossary

 • The human organisation (teams, employees),

-For each of these axes, analytical codes define the possible values.
+For each of these dimensions, analytical codes define the possible values.

-Analytical dimensions can be used in the Bilan Carbone® for analytical carbon accounting, building a view or a nomenclature used for the operational boundary, to allocate emissions in the GHG profile, etc. They correspond to the division of emissions by responsible parties, in order to build a transition plan with multiple levels of responsibility within the organisation.
+Analytical dimensions can be used in the Bilan Carbone® for the analytical carbon accounting, to build a reading or a nomenclature used for the operational boundary, to allocate emissions of the GHG profile, etc. They correspond to the division of emissions by responsibility, in order to build a transition plan with several levels of responsibility within the organisation.

 Analytical dimensions are not always present in an organisation's accounting (they sometimes do not have an analytical plan).
-However, even without a formalised analytical plan, the organisation sometimes has a view of its costs and budgets by axes (supplier, client, project, site, team, etc.).
-These axes will be used by analytical carbon accounting because they are those that allow steering the organisation.
+However, even without a formalised analytical plan, the organisation sometimes has a view of its costs and budgets by dimensions (supplier, client, project, site, team, etc.).
+These dimensions will be used by analytical carbon accounting because they are those that enable managing the organisation.

 B

-Qualifies the ambition to contribute to the mitigation of climate change at a level consistent with the objectives of the 2015 Paris Agreement, or with future global political agreements likely to replace the Paris Agreement in the years to come.
-A decarbonisation strategy, for example, is low carbon (or “aligned with the low-carbon pathway”) if the strategy's objectives, which include carbon performance targets, are commensurate with this level of ambition.
+Qualifies the ambition to contribute to mitigating climate change at a level consistent with the objectives of the 2015 Paris Agreement, or future global political agreements likely to replace the Paris Agreement in the coming years.
+A decarbonisation strategy, for example, is low carbon (or “aligned with the low-carbon pathway”) if the strategy's objectives, which include carbon performance targets, meet this level of ambition.

 (Source ACT Step by Step)

-Documentation of emission factors that can be used in Bilan Carbone® calculations.
+Documentation of emission factors that can be used during Bilan Carbone® calculations.
 There are several databases detailed in the annex.
-The Base Empreinte® of ADEME remains the preferred option, except in specific cases (Example: calculation of specific EFs for an organisation's case study assessment).
+The Base Empreinte® of ADEME remains the preferred option, except in cases of exception (Example: calculation of specific EFs for an organisation's case study assessment).

 C

-Characterisation does not directly affect the Bilan Carbone® since it does not influence the calculation results.
-It only changes the way emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P), to assign the various emission sources considered within the Bilan Carbone® to the correct categories and subcategories of other carbon accounting methods.
+Characterisation does not directly concern the Bilan Carbone® since it does not influence calculation results.
+It only modifies how emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P), to allocate the various emission sources considered within the Bilan Carbone® into the correct categories and subcategories of other carbon accounting methods.

-The organisation will generally have to characterise these emission sources.
-This characterisation depends on the mode of control (operational, financial, ...) chosen by the organisation.
+The Organisation will generally have to characterise these emission sources.
+This characterisation depends on the Control approach (operational, financial, ...) chosen by the Organisation.

-In operational control, for example, an emission source can generally be characterised as "Operated" or "Non Operated", or "Supported or Not Supported".
-For more details, the organisation should refer to the various relevant methods.
+Under operational control, for example, an emission source can generally be characterised as "Operated" or "Non-operated", or "Supported or Non-supported".
+For more detail, the Organisation should refer to the different concerned methods.

 Set of GHG emission categories.
 Two emission categories are distinguished: direct emissions and indirect emissions.

-The semantics of emission categories is mainly used for standards other than the Bilan Carbone® (such as ISO 14064-1 or BEGES-R).
-Some correspondence links are possible.
+The semantics of emission categories are primarily used for standards other than the Bilan Carbone® (such as ISO 14064-1 or BEGES-R). correspondence links are possible.

-Unit allowing comparison of the radiative forcing of a GHG to that of carbon dioxide, calculated using the mass of a given GHG multiplied by its Global Warming Potential (GWP), provided by the IPCC (adapted from the standard NF- ISO 14064-1:2018).
+Unit allowing comparison of a GHG's radiative forcing to that of carbon dioxide, calculated using the mass of a given GHG multiplied by its Global Warming Potential (GWP), provided by the IPCC (adapted from the standard NF- ISO 14064-1:2018).

-This is a phase of stakeholder engagement in the sense of the Bilan Carbone®:
+This is a phase of Stakeholder engagement in the sense of Bilan Carbone®:

-The main aim of coconstruction is to value initiatives, sharing and consultation.
-Coconstruction is central and is therefore closely linked to other types of mobilisation: consulted stakeholders must have a sufficient level of information about the approach, which requires prior awareness raising and effective outreach, as well as transparent reporting and communication.
-Coconstruction gives a voice and enables participation, which helps to empower.
-It identifies the carbon reduction avenues that the organisation and its stakeholders can envisage, based on their knowledge (of the process, the product, the organisation).
+The main issue of coconstruction is to value initiatives, sharing, and consultation.
+Coconstruction is central and therefore closely linked to other types of Stakeholder engagement: the consulted Stakeholders must have a sufficient level of information on the approach, which requires upstream awareness raising and effective Outreach, as well as transparent Reporting and communication.
+Coconstruction gives voice, involves participation, which enables Empowerment.
+It identifies the carbon reduction axes that the Organisation and its Stakeholders can consider, based on their knowledge (of the process, the product, the organisation).

 Indicator : Level of participation in the coconstruction of the transition plan.

 Here the capacity of the Bilan Carbone® to be used to meetother frameworks.
-The notion of “compatibility with” does not guarantee reciprocity.
+The notion of “compatible with” does not guarantee reciprocity.

-Mechanism to fully or partially compensate an organisation's GHG emissions, which can be triggered directly by a process located outside the organisation's operational boundary, or indirectly by the purchase of GHG reductions in the form of carbon credits, made by a third party (adapted from the standard NF-ISO 14069:2013).
+Mechanism to fully or partially compensate an Organisation's GHG emissions, which can be triggered directly by a process located outside the Organisation's operational boundary, or indirectly by the purchase of GHG reductions in the form of carbon credits, carried out by a third party (adapted from the standard NF-ISO 14069:2013).

 Process of collecting and exploiting the various data necessary to carry out a Bilan Carbone®.

-Person external to the organisation, who advises, directs and guides the approach.
+Person external to the Organisation, who advises, leads and guides the approach.

-Carry out an inspection of the state of an assessment with regard to the requirements of a standard.
+Carry out an inspection of the state of an assessment against the requirements of a standard.

 The standard ISO 14064-1 or the BEGES-R describe two approaches to determine the organisational boundary:

-• The “share of capital” approach: installations and equipment are included in the organisational boundary in proportion to the participation held in them.
+• The “share of equity” approach: installations and equipment are included in the organisational boundary in proportion to the entity's shareholding in them.

-• The “control” approach: International Financial Reporting Standards (IFRS) define “control” as "the power to direct the financial and operating policies of an entity so as to obtain benefits from its activities".
+• The “control” approach: International Financial Reporting Standards (IFRS) define “control” as "the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities".

 • Financial control: 100% of the equipment and installations over which it exercises financial control are included in the organisational boundary.
-An entity has financial control of an operation if it is able to direct the financial and operating policies of the operation with a view to obtaining economic benefits from its activities (source: NF - ISO 14064-1:2018).
+An entity has financial control of an operation if it is able to direct the financial and operating policies of the operation in order to obtain economic benefits from its activities (source: NF - ISO 14064-1:2018).

-• Operational control : 100% of the equipment and installations over which it exercises operational control, i.e. that it operates, are included in the organisational boundary.
-An entity has operational control of an operation if that entity, or one of its subsidiaries, has full authority to implement and enforce its operating policies at the operational level (source: NF - ISO 14064-1:2018).
+• Operational control : 100% of the equipment and installations over which it exercises operational control, i.e. which it operates, are included in the organisational boundary.
+An entity has operational control of an operation if that entity, or one of its subsidiaries, has full authority to implement its operating policies at the operational level (source: NF - ISO 14064-1:2018).

-The Bilan Carbone® uses the “operational control” approach to define the organisational boundary.
+The Bilan Carbone® adopts the “operational control” approach for the definition of the organisational boundary.

 The Bilan Carbone® coordinator pilots the approach.
-They can be an internal person or external to the organisation.
+They can be a person internal or external to the Organisation.

 D

-The use of this system does not imply imposed modalities of discussion around monitoring; these are at the organisation's discretion.
+The use of this system does not prescribe imposed modalities of discussion around monitoring; these are at the Organisation's discretion.

-This tool also allows the recalculation of significant emissions, which serve as performance indicators of the transition plan.
+This tool also enables recalculation of significant emissions, which serve as performance indicators of the transition plan.

-Process similar to the presentation intended for internal use only.
-It aims at the continuous improvement of carbon accounting within the organisation.
-Documentation is useful for future handovers and renewals.
+Process similar to the results presentation intended for internal use only.
+It aims at the continuous improvement of carbon accounting within the Organisation.
+The documentation is useful for future handovers and renewals.

 Quantitative measure of a given activity causing GHG emissions or removals (adapted from the standard NF ISO 14064-1:2018).